MicrosoftDocs/winrt-related/winrt-related-src/win32-and-com/alternatives-to-windows-apis-uwp.md

 | Winsock     | [Windows.Networking.Sockets](https://docs.microsoft.com/en-us/uwp/api/Windows.Networking.Sockets)                                                                                    |

 ## Printing and documents
-A subset of the printing and documents APIs is supported in a Windows Store app.
+A subset of the printing and documents APIs is supported in a UWP app.

-When designing a Windows Store app, you'll want to provide the best printing experience:
+When designing a UWP app, you'll want to provide the best printing experience:

 -   [Printing](https://docs.microsoft.com/en-us/windows/uwp/devices-sensors/printing-and-scanning)